pristas-peter/wp-graphql-gutenberg/README.md

 ## What’s Included?

-Your environment will have everything you need to build a modern next-gen WordPress Gutenberg plugin:

 * Supports post_types that return `true` for `use_block_editor_for_post_type` and are allowed through wp-graphql
 * Supports blocks `deprecation`.
 * Supports reusable blocks (`wp_block` post_type)